-- i.
-Investments in listed property will generally be unhedged, although this can change in the future. - ii.
-Investments in infrastructure assets will generally be unhedged, although this can change in the future. - iii.
-Investments in Australian equities will generally be unhedged, although this can change in the future. - iv.
-Investments in international equities may be hedged back to NZD, generally via the underlying fund.
-The benchmark for hedging of the international equity exposure is 50%, although this can change in the future. - 4.7.
-Derivatives: Derivatives may be used as a risk management tool where underlying investments create an overall portfolio exposure that we determine to be undesirable.
-It is envisaged that derivatives will not be used in the normal course of business.
+- a) Investments in listed property will generally be unhedged, although this can change in the future; - b) Investments in infrastructure assets will generally be unhedged, although this can change in the future; - c) Investments in Australian equities will generally be unhedged, although this can change in the future; - d) Investments in international equities (not including emerging markets equities) may be hedged back to NZD, generally via the underlying fund.
+The benchmark for hedging of the international equity exposure is 50%, although this can change in the future; and - e) Investments in emerging markets equities will generally be unhedged, although this can change in the future.